Percy Grainger – The Greatest Pianist and Champion of Folk Music May 14 2021

-London.
-He was a charming young man and talented pianist, allowing him to find work as a pianist playing private concerts in the homes of wealthy patrons.
+It did not take long for Percy Grainger to start making a living in London.
+He was a charming young man and talented pianist, allowing him to find work as a society pianist playing private concerts in the homes of wealthy patrons.

 As Grainger made the rounds of high society, he became acquainted with Lilith Lowrey.
-Lowrey was a London socialite and about two decades older than Grainger.
+Lowrey was a London socialist and about two decades older than Grainger.
 However, the two soon established an intimate relationship and Lowrey supplied Grainger with access to more wealthy contacts.

-Percy Grainger - British Folk song score
+[IMAGE] Percy Grainger - British Folk Songs Score

 By 1911, Grainger had spent about a decade as a professional pianist.
 He was happy with his stature in the music world and ready to start publishing his original compositions.
-He also adopted the professional name – “Percy Aldridge Grainger.”
+He also adopted the professional name Percy Aldridge Grainger.

-Everything was going great for Percy Grainger until the start of World War I. As Britain prepared to enter the war, Grainger moved across the seas to the United States.
+Everything was going well for Percy Grainger until the start of World War I. As Britain prepared to enter the war, Grainger moved across the seas to the United States.
 Grainger’s contemporaries and critics considered him a coward for leaving.

 At the time, Grainger told the press that he wanted to leave for America to give his mother a change of scenery.
 He later admitted that he left to avoid the possibility of being killed during the war, which would keep him from reaching his goal of becoming Australia’s first noteworthy composer.

 Despite leaving England to avoid the war, he eventually enlisted as a bandsman in the United States Army.
 He played the saxophone in the band but also had frequently played the piano at Red Cross concerts.
-As an encore, he played “Country Gardens.”
+As an encore, he played “Country Gardens”.
 The piece quickly became a best-seller in the sheet music industry.